8 of Adelaide City’s Free Attractions

 The University of Adelaide

-As you walk along North Terrace, you will see many old buildings belonging to the University of Adelaide.
+Walking along North Terrace, you will see many old buildings from the University of Adelaide.

 A University of Adelaide building with its founder’s statue in front, Sir Walter Watson Hughes.